-The laptop remains the College's property for the life of the device until the completion of Year 12 or the end of the device's signed agreement whereupon, if all laptop fees and the Service Fee of \$100 has been paid, ownership may be transferred to the student.
+The laptop remains the College's property for the life of the device until the completion of Year 12 or the end of the device's signed agreement.

+At that point, if all laptop fees and the Service Fee of \$150 has been paid, ownership may be transferred to the student.